Atlantis

 Provenance

-We have always trusted photographers before and yes, now and then, a cheat is found, but not only in composite work…there have been a number of instances of image theft of seemingly traditional work too.
+We have always trusted photographers before and yes, now and then, a cheat is found, and not only in composite work…there have been a number of instances of image theft of seemingly traditional work too.
 If someone has a tendency to cheat they will do so, whatever the medium!
-AI is just another way to infringe the rules.
-There is no need to potentially suspect every entrant to a competition, in my opinion.
-Anyway, there are going to be easier ways to detect AI infringement going forward!
+AI is now another way to infringe the rules but there is no need to potentially suspect every entrant to a competition, in my opinion.

 Lightroom Collections